Bangladesh Lamps PLC.

 Segment-wise or product-wise performance:

-Risks and concerns including internal & external risks factors:
+Risks and concerns, including internal & external risk factors:

 Internal risk factors

 The Company is fully aware of the risks associated with doing business and is prepared to manage those risks through a professional approach.
-The financial and other risks have been disclosed in the Note 38 of the Audited Financial Statements.
+The financial and other risks have been disclosed in Note 40 of the Audited Financial Statements.

 External risk factors